surniaulula/wpsso-strip-schema-microdata/readme.txt

 <p>The WPSSO Strip Schema Microdata (WPSSO SSM) extension removes unwanted Schema Microdata markup from the webpage body, leaving Schema JSON-LD markup and Schema meta tags in the head section untouched.
 WPSSO SSM filters the webpage content <em>dynamically</em>, allowing you to activate / deactivate the plugin as desired to enable / disable the removal of Schema Microdata.
 A "Strip Microdata" settings page allows you to enable the removal of duplicate / conflicting meta tags from the webpage head and/or body sections as well (disabled by default).</p>

-<p>The filters are very fast – generally running in under 0.003 seconds – and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless you need it.
+<p><strong>The WPSSO SSM filters are very fast</strong> – generally running in under 0.003 seconds – and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless you need it.
 If your theme and/or other plugins are adding duplicate meta tags, it's always best to disable them at their source instead of filtering them out afterwards – but if that's not possible, then you should find this WPSSO SSM feature very useful. ;-)</p>

 = How do you know what it's doing? ;-) =